MailTape/MailTape-v1/_posts/2014-06-15-Pendentif.md

 This is the song to listen when you get out of the shower, just before joining buddies for a countryside Sunday barbecue.

 ##Matthewdavid - In My World
+Perfect for awakening Sunday when you went to bed at 6am after a good party, in your garden, in the sun with a cup of coffee.
+You do not know if it's your brain that still spin or if it's the song?

 <p id="outroduction">
 That’s all folks!
 A big thank to [Pendentif](https://www.facebook.com/pendentif?fref=ts "Pendentif Facebook") for their selection.
 Thanks for listening and enjoy your sunday !